 December 2, 2016 — The Missouri Baptist Convention filed motions on Dec.
-2 asking the Circuit Court of Cole County to issue a ruling for the MBC in lawsuits against The Baptist Home and Missouri Baptist University, asking the court to offer a summary jusgement. (read more)
+2 asking the Circuit Court of Cole County to issue a ruling for the MBC in lawsuits against The Baptist Home and Missouri Baptist University, asking the court to offer a summary judgement. (read more)

-December 9, 2016 — The board of trustees of the Foundation elected new officers.
+December 9, 2016 — The board of trustees of the Foundation elect new officers.
 During the meeting, the board also elected the three officers to serve as the search committee to find a new president for the Foundation. (read more)

 January 31, 2017 — The Baptist Home and Missouri Baptist University submit legal responses to urge a judge to dismiss motions for summary judgment filed by the Missouri Baptist Convention on Dec.
 2. A new judge, Karl DeMarce, was assigned to the case on Jan.
 30, the day before the filings.
 Word&Way publishes an analysis of the legal arguments in the filings. (read more)